Marleena is a designer-graphiste, an exhibiting artist, and curator.

-into the interdisciplinary arts.
 She designs workshops and activities that link eastern

-and indigenous themes to contemporary platforms of expression.
+and aboriginal themes to contemporary settings.

 nature trips, and all things kawaii.